mlabs-haskell/hydra-auction-onchain/docs/spec.md

 because the auction has already concluded.

 The validator is parameterized with four parameters:
-* the hash of the standin bid validator;
+* The hash of the standing bid validator;
-* the hash of the auction escrow validator;
+* The hash of the auction escrow validator;
-* the currency symbol of the auction non-fungible tokens;
+* The currency symbol of the auction non-fungible tokens;
-* the auction terms.
+* The auction terms.

-The validator supports five reddemers:
+The validator supports five redeemers:

 ```haskell
 data BidderDepositRedeemer = DepositUsedByWinner